Halliburton-Landmark/gdp/doc/gdp-proto-v4-proposal.md

 	Length field.
 The Payload Length field is the total size of the merged payloads, including initial counts.
 This is _for further study_.
+	[[_What are the semantics if none of IFLOWID, RFLOWID, or GDPADDR are not set?
+Should probably make GDPADDR be the default._]]

 [4] Size of Payload in units of 32 bits.
 It is represented in network
 	byte order (big endian).
 This constrains the maximum size of a